Roof load and roof box - rules, weight and driving behavior

 For more about wind effects, see Crosswind and gusts.

-• Reduce speed, especially over 80 km/h
+• Reduce speed, especially above 80 km/h

 • Increase following distance and brake earlier